 This is a tutorial series that's cumulative in nature.
 To start from the beginning, start here.

-- On the Users tab, click + Add user in the lower-left corner.
+- Click Add Intent in the lower-left corner.

 - Click Save.